 One of the biggest advantages that the game of blackjack has over its casino games counterparts is the fact that you can lower the house edge.
 This potent skill can only be applied if you know how to play the game well.

 With the appropriate blackjack strategy and the right decisions, you can flip this advantage to your side.
 We won’t even go into card-counting as it doesn’t merit attention at this point.
-Just pick the right table, have the right live casino bonus offers and win money playing live blackjack online.
+Just pick the right table, have the right bonus offers and win money playing blackjack online.

-Today we will dissect and pay a close attention the Blackjack rules UK.
+Today we will dissect and pay a close attention the Blackjack rules.

 What are the Blackjack card values?

 You should know by now that the game of Blackjack, which is better known as 21, is a table game whose aim is to create a hand whose value comes as close as possible to 21 by beating the dealer and not going over.
 It is a simple enough concept but there are rules in place that can help you avoid costly mistakes.

 Let’s start with the Blackjack card values.
 Cards between 2 and 10 have the value corresponding that on the card.
 Face cards, on the other hand including Jack, Queen, King and 10 are all worth 10.
 The Ace can be worth 1 or 11, and you can use either number to help you build the hand and ultimately achieve 21.

 There is one very basic yet important rule to keep in mind when playing live blackjack: You need to beat the dealer by having a hand that has a better value than his but without going over 21.
 Get a hand value of 21 and you’ve got a blackjack.
 And if Lady Luck is smiling upon you and you have a blackjack, you will get paid 2:1.
 It is of crucial importance that before you sit down at a table, you pay attention at the pay out values.

 Some live blackjack games pay 1:1 on a blackjack.
 You should avoid these games and look at the pay out values.